Author's Visit: Diane Guerrero

 The Provost Summer Read Program is built around a common book that is read over the summer by all first year students.
-This year's book is Hidden Figures: The Story of the African-American Women Who Helped Win the Space Race by Margot Lee Shetterly.
+This year's book is In The Country We Love: My Family Divided by Diane Guerrero.
 After first year students arrive on campus to begin their fall semester of classes, they will participate in a meaningful dialogue with faculty and your peers, inside and out of the classroom.

 About the Author

 Frequently Asked Questions

 The Office of the Provost is pleased to provide first-year students with a copy of the book which will be distributed during the summer.
 Students can buy additional or replacement copies at the University bookstore or other retail outlets.
 Electronic versions can also be purchased through popular bookselling websites.